qmk/qmk_firmware/docs/feature_userspace.md

 #endif // !USERSPACE_CONFIG_H
 ```

+You can use any option hre that you could use in your keymap's `config.h` file.
+You can find a list of vales [here](config_options.md).

 ## Example

 For a brief example, checkout `/users/_example/` , or for a more detailed examples check out [`template.h`](https://github.com/qmk/qmk_firmware/blob/master/users/drashna/template.h) and [`template.c`](https://github.com/qmk/qmk_firmware/blob/master/users/drashna/template.c) in `/users/drashna/` .